otherchen/TweetMate/README.md

 # TweetMate
 TweetMate is a web app that allows users to search for and perform sentiment analysis on recent tweets.
-This serves as an accessory to Twitter and helps enhance the information we can gather from tweets.
+This serves as an accessory to Twitter and helps enhance the information available to users.
 I know that there are many other Twitter sentiment analysis projects out there but I wanted to build my own as an academic exercise at AngelHack SV 2015.
 I finished about 3/4 of the project at the hackathon then completed and deployed it 3 days later.
+Feel free to visit the site at **[tweetmate.herokuapp.com](http://tweetmate.herokuapp.com/)**.

 ### Technologies
-1. **Languages**: Python, HTML, CSS, JavaScript
+1. **Languages**: Python, HTML, CSS
 2. **Frameworks**: Flask, Bootstrap
 3. **WSGI Server**: Gunicorn